mylo-james/isntgram-ai/docs/CI-Optimization-Analysis.md

 4. **Remove any unused conditional logic** from scripts
 5. **Update documentation** to reflect deterministic approach

-This approach eliminates the need for complex file searching and conditional logic, making the CI pipeline more reliable, faster, and easier to maintain.
+This approach eliminates complex file searching and conditional logic, making the CI pipeline more reliable and maintainable.